 To Enable Proactive Problem Management

 Integrated service desks reveal patterns invisible in siloed systems.
-When three customers report similar issues across different platforms, integration connects these dots and flags the pattern for your problem management team.
+When three customers report similar problems across different platforms, integration connects these dots and flags the pattern for your problem management team.

 You can identify root causes faster and implement permanent fixes instead of repeatedly addressing symptoms.
-Integrating monitoring tools also helps your team catch issues before users notice them.
+Integrating monitoring tools also helps your team catch problems before users notice them.

 To Support Scalability for Growing Organizations